Lesson 2 ยท VB6 Tutorial

 Command1

-Changes the background color
+Changes the form background color.

 Command2

-Changes the foreground color
+Changes the label foreground color.

 Label1

-Displays the current foreground color
+Displays a message after the foreground color changes.

 ColorChanger.vb